kundanareddy2830/movie_recommendation-system/README.md

 🌐 Live Demo

-Click here to view the live app
+Click here to view the live app: https://movierecommendation-system28.streamlit.app/

 🚀 Features
 🎥 Select a movie from a dropdown list of popular movies.